 Celebrity influencers with no medical background have continued to promote this false view, leading to dire consequences, such as the resurgence of preventable illnesses and death.

 The answer to what truly causes autism is complex.
-Cases can be broken down into genetic or nongenetic factors.

 Ultimately, there’s still much to be discovered about the condition, and new studies are being released quite often.